 The second step of the federal criminal process is a summons.
 If the government decides you are involved with a crime on the federal level, you will be summoned to appear in court.
 At your hearing, the courts will define exactly what your charges are, which rights you are owed and what the longest possible sentence could be served if convicted.
 While the courts are required to provide an attorney for your case, having a skilled criminal defense lawyer on your side before the hearing is your best option for a positive outcome.

-Nearly 40 Years of Federal Criminal Defense Experience
+Over 40 Years of Federal Criminal Defense Experience

 Attorney Brian A. Newman has been practicing in California federal courts for more than 35 years, and he’s not afraid to take on even the most high-profile federal crime cases.
 He was previously involved in one of the largest child pornography cases in the U.S. and is currently handling two very sophisticated real estate fraud cases.
 In short, he has the federal court experience that most lawyers don’t.
 You’re in good hands with attorney Brian A. Newman.